 >> Register for the free Densho Digital Archive

 >> For more information about the Challenge Match and to donate

->> Read the blog post: New Encyclopedia Articles, September 2014
+>> View blog post: New Densho Encyclopedia Articles, November 2014

 In 2014 Densho received three 4Culture grant awards for projects totaling $31,500.
 4Culture is the cultural services agency for King County, Washington.
 The 4Culture grant projects include a Heritage Projects grant to create a web-series of five short educational videos about the Japanese American incarceration, a Heritage Cultural Facilities Equipment grant to assist with the upgrade of Densho's online collection of 800 Japanese American video recorded interviews about life before, during, and after World War II, and a Heritage Sustained Support grant for general operations.

 Support Densho by Shopping at AmazonSmile!